m4mans/C-Library-for-GPS-NMEA-0183-Data-Parsing/README.md

 6. Once the checksum is validated, the code starts parsing `the time_stamp` (the first field) using the built-in function `strsep()`.
 This function divides a string into two halves based on the provided delimiter returning two strings, one holding the string before the delimiter (,) `pre_delimiter` while the other string contains the data after the delimiter, `post_delimiter` .
 If `strsep()` returns NULL, it means there is no data between two consecutive commas.

-7. If the time field is NULL, the code stores the default value into the `time_stamp` field.
+7. If the time field is NULL, the code stores the `missing field` value into the `time_stamp` field.

 8. `strsep()` is used iteratively for 14 times until the last available field.
 If `strsep()` returns an empty string, a message `Not Found!` is stored in that field.

 9. After it's done parsing the data is returned.

 10. The data can be displayed on terminal using `ESP_LOGX` or `printf()` function.

+## Unit Tests
+I've executed 2 unit tests, one with a valid string containing all the fields data but one.
+I implemented the second test with a NULL string.
+Both strings passed the test sucessfully.

 ## Usage
 To use the GPS Parser Library, follow these steps: